AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 1. Flagging a person being shown

-   1. Prerequisites: At least one person listed in the address book.
+   1. Prerequisites: First person listed is unflagged.

    1. Test case: `flag 1`<br>
       Expected: Person at index 1 is flagged.
 Details of the flagged person shown in the status message.